mlesniak/kotlin-gameboy/README.md

 To enable this, I've implemented

 - [x] loading both boot and cartridge ROMS in Gameboy format
-- [x] simulating the Gameboy classic CPU including all necessary registers, flags and instructions
+- [x] simulating the Gameboy classic CPU including all necessary registers, flags and instructions to **execute the original boot rom**.
 - [x] handling video output by understanding and simulating the PPU (in a pragmatic way)

 To keep this project small-ish, I've decided against adding a graphical library to show the results in realtime.